 In all of the options, students will get personalized attention, and classes will remain small as the programs grow.
-The University is now taking applications for the online and traditional programs.
-Classes begin in May.
+The University is taking applications for the online and traditional programs.

 Diane Calinski, Ph.D., assistant professor of pharmaceutical sciences, is the chair of the Pharmacogenomics Council.
 She was instrumental in establishing the traditional and online program.

 She said online PGx gives students the option of earning the degree where they live and to continue working.